-A fascinating exhibition highlighting the history of Preston's Gujarat Hindu Society is now on show at Preston's Harris Museum and Art Gallery.
+Golden Milestone of Preston's Gujarat Hindu Society is celebrated in exhibition at Preston's Harris Museum and Art Gallery

 The colourful and informative display celebrates the 50th anniversary of the city society.